Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have combined for 50 points -- this matchup's over/under -- only twice this year.
+- Virginia Tech and its opponents have scored at least 50 points -- this matchup's over/under -- just twice this season.

-- Duke's games have gone over 50 points in seven of nine chances this season.
+- Duke has combined with its opponents to score more than 50 points in seven of nine games this season.

-- The two teams combine to score 46.7 points per game, 3.3 less than the over/under in this contest.
+- Saturday's over/under is 3.3 points higher than the combined 46.7 PPG average of the two teams.

 - These two squads surrender a combined 57.4 points per game, 7.4 more than this contest's over/under.

-- Hokies games this season feature an average total of 52.7 points, a number 2.7 points higher than Saturday's over/under.
+- The average total in Hokies games this season is 52.7, 2.7 points more than Saturday's over/under of 50.

-- The 62.5 PPG average total in Blue Devils games this season is 12.5 points more than this game's over/under.
+- In 2021, games involving the Blue Devils have averaged a total of 62.5 points, 12.5 more than the set over/under in this contest.

 Virginia Tech Stats and Trends

-- In Virginia Tech's nine games this season, it has three wins against the spread.
+- In Virginia Tech's nine games this year, it has three wins against the spread.

 - The Hokies have been favored by 11.5 points or more two times this season and covered the spread in one of them.